draios/grafana-sysdig-datasource/README.md

 ### Installation

-There are several installation approaches available for the Sysdig datasource plugin:
+There are several installation approaches available for the Sysdig datasource plugin.

+> **Note:** The Sysdig datasource plugin is currently not included in the [official & community built plugin page](https://grafana.com/plugins), and needs to be installed manually.

 #### Using a Grafana Docker Container